OfqualGovUK/ofqual-standards-patterns/docs/principles/keep-it-simple.md

 ---
 layout: principle
-order: 1
+order: 9
-title: Keep it simple
+title: 9.
+We keep things neat and tidy
-date: 2025-01-08
+date: 2025-06-18
 tags:
   - Ways of working
-  - Software design
-  - Maintainability
-  - Reusability
 related:
   sections:
     - title: Related links
       items:
-        - text: Write maintainable, reusable and evolutionary code
-          href: /principles/write-maintainable-reusable-and-evolutionary-code/

 ---

-Keeping your code and pipelines simple makes them easier to read, self-documenting and enables incidents to be analysed and resolved faster.
+Keeping code and pipelines simple makes them easier to read, self-documenting and enables incidents to be analysed and resolved faster.

 ---